Nestl sells its water business in North America for $ 4.3 billion

 However, Nestl said it did not associate itself with international brands such as Periyar, San Bellegrino and Aqua Panna, which contributed to reviving the growth of the activity in the third quarter.

-“We are transforming our water businesses globally with the goal of improving the long-term profitability growth position,” CEO Mark Schneider said in a statement.
+“We are transforming our water businesses globally with the goal of improving the long-term profitability growth position,” Managing Director Mark Schneider was quoted as saying in a statement.
 “These sales will allow us to focus more on our premium international brands, local natural mineral water and high quality healthy hydration products.”

 The Wave Group announced last June that it was considering selling the Nestle Waters operation in North America.
 Reuters reports that One Rock is in talks with Capitol this month.